 This study examines factors underlying three phases of change or persistence in industrial leadership in the sector of interchangeable-lens cameras over the past century.
 During this period there were two major phases of leadership change, both associated with the emergence of innovations involving major discontinuities in the industry’s core technologies.
 First, Japan won market leadership from Germany in the mid-1960s after commercializing the single-lens reflex (SLR) camera that replaced the previously dominant German rangefinder camera.
 Second, in the late-2000s, Japanese latecomer firms and a Korean firm developed Mirrorless cameras, which allowed them to capture the majority of market share from the incumbent Japanese leaders.
 We also examine the long period (about 60 years) between these two phases of change, during which leading Japanese firms were able to sustain their market leadership despite the digital revolution from the 1980s to 1990s.
 This paper explores the factors influencing these contrasting experiences of change and persistence in industry leadership.
 The analysis integrates several aspects of sectoral innovation systems – i.e., windows of opportunity associated with technology, demand, and institution – as well as the strategies of incumbents and latecomer firms.
 The conclusions highlight the complex and diverse combinations and importance of the factors that help explain the patterns of shifts in leadership.

-How Does Competition Affect Innovation?
-Evidence from U.S. Antitrust Cases.
-Revise and Resubmit (R&R).
-2020.
-Kang, H.
+- How Does Price Competition Affect Innovation?
+Evidence from US Antitrust Cases.

-This paper examines how market competition affects the intensity and breadth of innovation.
-I assembled a unique dataset comprising all 461 prosecuted collusion cases in the U.S. from 1975-2016, where I match 1,818 collusive firms to firm-level data on innovation.
-Empirical results from a difference-in-difference methodology show a negative causal relationship between price competition and innovation.
-When collusion suppressed price competition, colluding firms increased patent filings by 48% and top-quality patents by 33%.
-A significant portion of these patents are attributable to fundamental innovation activities as innovation inputs measured by R&D investment and patenting inventors increased in tandem by 18% and 57%, respectively.
-Furthermore, firms broadened the scope of innovation by exploring new technological areas; the number of patented technology classes increased by 30%.
-When competition was restored by collusion breakdown, the increased and broadened innovation activities reverted back to previous levels.
-I shed light on financial constraints and industry growth rate as key economic mechanisms behind the trade-off between price competition and innovation growth.
+This paper examines how price competition in the product market affects the intensity and breadth of innovation.
+I assemble a unique data set comprising all 461 collusion cases prosecuted in the United States from 1975 through 2016 and match 1,818 collusive firms to firm-level data on innovation.
+Empirical results from a difference-in-differences methodology show a negative relationship between price competition and innovation.
+When collusion suppressed price competition, colluding firms increased patent filings by 28 percent and top-quality patents by 20 percent.
+A significant portion of these patents are attributable to genuine innovation activities because innovation inputs—R&D investment and the number of unique patenting inventors—increased in tandem by 16 percent and 34 percent, respectively.
+Furthermore, the number of patented technology classes increased by 16 percent as firms broadened their scope of innovation by exploring new technological areas.
+When competition was restored by collusion breakup, the increased and broadened innovation activities reverted to their previous levels.
+The effects were greater for collusion that was stronger and in fast-growing industries.
+I further explore market profitability and financial constraints on firms as potential mechanisms driving the trade-off between price competition and innovation growth.

 A growing body of literature finds that a healthy corporate culture is associated with superior financial performance.
 A separate stream of research has found that a firm’s adoption of management “best practices” is correlated with higher efficiency and productivity.
 To date, the cultural and management practices literatures have proceeded in parallel, with few studies considering the relationship between an organization’s processes and its culture.
 This paper uses data from a carefully-designed survey of 370 organizations and nearly ten thousand managers to simultaneously measure corporate culture and management practices.
 Our key finding is that the quality of a company’s management practices and health of its corporate culture are highly correlated.
 This implies that studies which measure either culture or processes in isolation are likely to overstate their impact on performance.
 We also provide suggestive evidence that management practices may cause changes in corporate culture, or at least that this effect is stronger than the reverse.